 It is notable that the T7i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Canon T7i Manual.
+Further information on the features and operation of the G1X Mark III and T7i can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Canon T7i Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Canon T7i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.